Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Calculate volumetric Original Oil In Place (OOIP).' with explicit formula, distinguishing it from sibling tools like volumetric_ogip for gas.
+The description clearly states 'Calculate volumetric Original Oil In Place (OOIP)' with a specific verb and resource.
+It includes the formula, distinguishing it from sibling tools like volumetric_ogip (gas) and other calculation tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.